browserengineering/book/book/embeds.md

 ```

 and then request them from the network and decode them, placing the result
-on the `Element` object for each image.
+on the `Element` object for each image:

 ``` {.python expected=False}
         # ...